 For this recipe, I made 8 crostini (you can double or reduce the recipe accordingly depending on how many portions you’re going to need).
 I used about two cups of strawberries and sliced into thirds; then I tossed with a little sugar.
 I baked them for about 25-30 minutes, watching carefully that they didn’t burn.
 Once roasted, the strawberries have a super intense flavour!
 So good!
 If you are in a pinch, you can make this app with fresh strawberries in their natural form.
 However, roasting them really adds a little something special.

-Place the shredded Tipsy cheese on the crostini and broil for 2-3 minutes (and, of course, watch to ensure your bread doesn’t burn…I totally speak from LOTS of experience here).
+Place the shredded Tipsy cheese on the crostini and melt the cheese for a little bit.
 Top the cheese with the reserved roasted strawberries, 2-3 leaves of arugula and drizzle with balsamic reduction.
 Enjoy immediately!
 Easy, right?

 If you have leftover roasted strawberries, you can make more crostini (which I highly recommend) or you could use them as a topping for ice-cream.
 You can’t go wrong either way, in my opinion 😉